cloudfoundry/bosh/ci/dockerfiles/docker-cpi/README.md

 bosh -d cf deploy ...
 ```

-`start-bosh` will also allow passing additional command line args into the `create-env` command that will be run.
+`. start-bosh` will also allow passing additional command line args into the `create-env` command that will be run.
 So, to start a customized director, you could use something like:

 ```
 #!/usr/bin/env bash

 set -ex

-start-bosh -o /usr/local/bosh-deployment/uaa.yml -o /usr/local/bosh-deployment/local-bosh-release.yml -v local_bosh_release=/path/to/bosh.tgz
+. start-bosh -o /usr/local/bosh-deployment/uaa.yml -o /usr/local/bosh-deployment/local-bosh-release.yml -v local_bosh_release=/path/to/bosh.tgz

 source /tmp/local-bosh/director/env